dart-archive/www.dartlang.org/src/site/articles/m1-language-changes/index.markdown

 value or allowing chaining: they can’t support both.
 It also forces all APIs to be designed up front to support this technique.

-To remedy that, Smalltalk pioneered something called "message cascades" which Dart has adopted.
+To remedy that, Smalltalk pioneered something called "message cascades", which Dart has adopted.
 These let you sequence a series of method calls that all apply to the same receiver, like so: